-Use the Nvidia Spark-RAPIDS Accelerator for Spark - Amazon EMR
+Use the Nvidia RAPIDS Accelerator for Apache Spark - Amazon EMR

-With Amazon EMR release 6.2.0 and later, you can use Nvidia's RAPIDS Accelerator for Apache Spark plugin to accelerate Spark using EC2 graphics processing unit (GPU) instance types.
-Rapids Accelerator will GPU-accelerate your Apache Spark 3.0 data science pipelines without code changes and speed up data processing and model training, while substantially lowering infrastructure costs.
+With Amazon EMR release 6.2.0 and later, you can use the RAPIDS Accelerator for Apache Spark plugin by Nvidia to accelerate Spark using EC2 graphics processing unit (GPU) instance types.
+RAPIDS Accelerator will GPU-accelerate your Apache Spark 3.0 data science pipelines without code changes, and speed up data processing and model training while substantially lowering infrastructure costs.

 The following sections guide you through configuring your EMR cluster to use the Spark-RAPIDS Plugin for Spark.